Local development of uniffi-bindgen-react-native

 Pre-installation

-This guide is in addition to the Pre-installation guide.
+This guide is in addition to the Pre-installation guides for React Native and WASM.

 git clone https://github.com/jhugman/uniffi-bindgen-react-native